docker/docs/desktop/use-desktop/images.md

 - Date created
 - Size of the image.

 It also displays **In Use** tags next to images used by running and stopped containers.
+You can choose what information you want displayed by selecting the **More options** menu to the right of the search bar, and then use the toggle switches according to your preferences.

-The **Images on disk** status bar displays the number of images and the total disk space used by the images.
+The **Images on disk** status bar displays the number of images and the total disk space used by the images and when this information was last refreshed.

 ## Manage your images